seven-es/Customer-Churn-Prediction/README.md

 > ⚠️ **Important:** This project does **not** directly predict customer churn.
 Instead, it identifies whether a customer has a **high balance** (above a threshold) — which can later be used as a proxy to assess churn risk or drive targeted retention strategies.

-threshold is when a customer has Salary  "73057.376" or higher
 ---

 ## 🎯 Objective